-- 1. The closing date for receipt of proposals is 30 November 2021.
+- 1. The closing date for receipt of proposals is Monday 11 December 2023.
 Late proposals will not be accepted. - 2.
-Proposal forms can be downloaded from the Faculty's website at: https://www.fph.org.uk/membership/nominating-new-members/ - 3.
-Each proposal must be signed by two FPH Fellows in good standing, using a single form. - 4.
+Only current FPH Fellows in good standing are eligible to make nominations.
+Each proposal must be supported by two Fellows. - 3.
 Proposers must have knowledge of the work of the candidates they are nominating and must state clearly in what capacity they know them (eg work colleague or personal friend).

-They must also confirm that they do not stand to gain any personal benefit from the nomination. - 5.
-It is the responsibility of proposers to highlight the work of the nominee in order to bring the key elements relevant to the assessment criteria to the Faculty's attention.
-Members of the FPH Fellowship Committee, which considers the proposals, cannot take responsibility for failing to consider relevant information that is not included in the proposal form. - 6.
-Candidates should not be proposed if they might reasonably be expected to have taken (or take) the FPH's Membership exams, completed specialist registration or qualify for any other FPH membership category.
-Nominations for such candidates will be rejected. - 7.
+- 4. It is the responsibility of proposers to highlight the work of the nominee in order to bring the key elements relevant to the assessment criteria to the Faculty's attention.
+Members of the FPH Fellowship Committee, who consider the proposals, cannot take responsibility for failing to consider relevant information that is not included in the proposal form. - 5.
+Candidates should not be proposed if they might reasonably be expected to have taken (or take) the FPH membership exams, completed specialist registration or qualify for any other FPH membership category.
+Nominations for such candidates will be rejected. - 6.
 Proposals must be treated as confidential but proposers may tell potential candidates that their names are going forward for consideration on the understanding that success is not a foregone conclusion.